hillwithsmallfields/BandPlacer/doc/command-line-manual.md

 lists of method names.

-Details of a ringer can also be imported from a JSON file with `--import`, these files being produced with `--export`, which allows ringers to keep their own records and provide them when registering with another BandPlacer session.
+Details of a ringer can also be imported from a JSON file with `import`, these files being produced with `export` or `export_all`, which allows ringers to keep their own records and provide them when registering with another BandPlacer session.

 Listing the data
 ----------------